State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Methodology

 \subsection{A Finite Element Method}

+Given a policy, we use a finite element method, \Wording{in particular, a Galerkin method,} to compute the weights for the linear value function approximation Eq.~\eqref{basis_func_appro} through the PDE Eq.~\eqref{diffusion-pde} with boundary conditions Eq.~\eqref{boundary-condition}, and thereby \Wording{obtain} the value function approximation in the policy evaluation step.

-The finite element method is a name for a general technique for constructing numerical solutions to differential equations with boundary value problems.
-The method consists of dividing the domain $\Omega$ into a finite number of simple subdomains, the finite element meshes, and then using variational form (also called weak form) of the original differential equation to construct the solution through "finite element functions" over meshes \cite{oden2012introduction}.
-There is an extremely rich collection of approaches and rigorous theories about the finite element methods.
-We cannot elaborate details in this section.
-However, our purpose here is merely to leverage a standard method to obtain the numerical solution of the preceding PDE and to demonstrate later that solution can even be obtained based on a subset of $S$ with high precision.
+We will sketch the main ideas involved in finite element methods, and refer the readers to literature \cite{hughes2012finite, oden2012introduction} for a full account of the theory\footnote{In Appendix~\ref{appendix:fem}, we also provide an example of FEMs through a diffusion equation.}.
+The method consists of dividing the domain $\mathbb{S}$ into a finite number of simple subdomains, the finite elements, and then using \Wording{a variational form} (also called weak form) of the differential equation to construct the solution through the linear combination of basis functions over \Wording{elements}~\cite{oden2012introduction}.

-We will sketch the main ideas involved in finite element methods (Galerkin methods in particular) in a heuristic way, and refer the readers to literature \cite{hughes2012finite, oden2012introduction} for a full account of the theory.
-The variational or weak form of the problem amounts to multiplying the both sides of Eq. (\ref{diffusion-pde}) by a function $w(s)$ (such function called test function) with suitable properties, and to using integration-by-parts and boundary condition Eq. (\ref{boundary-condition-b}) we have
+The variational or weak form of the problem amounts to multiplying the both sides of Eq. (\ref{diffusion-pde}) by a test function $\omega(s)$ with suitable properties, and using integration-by-parts and the boundary condition Eq.~\eqref{boundary-condition} we have {

-Here the test function $w(s)=0$ on $\partial \Omega$ as well as on $s_g$.
+} Here the test function $w(s)=0$ on $s_g$.
 It can be shown the solution to this variational form is also the solution to the original form.

-In a standard finite element approach, the next procedure partitions the domain $\Omega$ into suitable elements.
-Typically triangle element meshes will be applied because they are general enough to handle all kinds of domain geometry.
-In our problem setting, there is an additional requirement: \textit{such partition must be based on the discrete state points} $\mathbb{S}$.
-For example, Fig. \ref{fig:states-grids} shows an $8\times 8$ grids of states, where a dark dot corresponds to a state point, i.e., the set of these dots being $\mathbb{S}$ for the infinite horizon MDP.
-Fig. \ref{fig:meshes} shows the triangle meshes used for finite element methods, where each vertex of triangle meshes corresponds to a state point.
+\Wording{Next,} we partition the continuous domain $\mathbb{S}$ into suitable discrete elements.
+Typically \Wording{the mesh is constructed from triangular elements}, because they are general enough to handle all kinds of domain geometry.
+Suppose that the \Wording{elements} in our problem setting are \Wording{pinned to} a finite set of discrete states $\mathbb{S}'\subset\mathbb{S}$.
+For example, Fig. \ref{fig:states-grids} shows a \Wording{continuous, square domain} \Wording{approximated by an $8 \times 8$ set of discrete points $\mathbb{S}'$ separated by a constant distance $h$, where} $h$ stands for the resolution parameter and the dark dots are the discrete states.
+Fig. \ref{fig:meshes} shows \Wording{an example of triangular finite elements, where each vertex of each element corresponds to a state in $\mathbb{S}'$.}